 So which parts of your business are most at risk in a recession?

 Sit down and write down all of the items you sell that you think might sell less well because of the economic situation.

 For example, the sale of larger pieces of framed wall art is often tied to people buying new homes and redecorating their existing homes.

-Often the very high end of the market is quite resilient, even in a recession but it’s worth keeping an eye on this because it’s not always the case.
+Often the very high end of the market is actually the most resilient, even in a recession, but it’s worth keeping an eye on this because it’s not always the case.